U.S. Government Bonds Weaken Amid Thin Trading

 "This is going to be the big debate next year," said Edward Al-Hussainy, a fixed-income analyst at Columbia Threadneedle Investments.

+The balance sheet has grown to about $4.5 trillion as the Fed pumped money into the economy to stimulate activity and promote risk-taking by investors.
+The central bank will be shrinking its holdings of Treasurys by about $30 billion a month and its mortgages by $20 billion a month by the end of 2018, with those funds exiting the money supply.

+With the deficit expected to grow because of the tax cuts and as the Fed buys fewer Treasurys, the government has announced plans to expand its sales of shorter-term securities to help meet its financing needs.
+This represents the first expansion of U.S. sales of notes and bonds since the aftermath of the financial crisis.

-The Treasury conducted its final bond auction of the year Thursday with a $28 billion offering of seven-year notes, which analysts said attracted sufficient demand so bond dealers didn't need to disturb quiet markets by selling their purchases after it closed.
+The Treasury conducted its final bond auction of the year Thursday with a $28 billion offering of seven-year notes.
+Analysts said the sale attracted enough demand that bond dealers didn't need to disturb quiet markets by selling their purchases after the auction closed.

 Write to Daniel Kruger at Daniel.Kruger@wsj.com